-Armenda Bialas (she/her) is an adjunct research assistant at the RAND Corporation.
+Armenda Bialas (she/her) is an adjunct research assistant at RAND.
 She holds a B.S. in psychology from the University of Tampa.
 Following graduation, she interned at a transitional housing shelter, worked at a men's emergency shelter, and then worked at an agency that supports adults with disabilities, which equipped her with a general background in housing and healthcare policies for low-income and vulnerable populations.
 Her current research at RAND focuses on public health, more specifically tobacco control/regulation and healthcare worker well-being.
-She is currently a MPH candidate at Georgia State University, with a concentration in health promotion and behavior.
+She is currently a MPH student at Georgia State University, with a concentration in health promotion and behavior.

 Julia Bandini, Julia Rollison, Katie Feistel, Laura Whitaker, Armenda Bialas, Jason Etchegaray, "Home Care Aide Safety Concerns and Job Challenges During the COVID-19 Pandemic," NEW SOLUTIONS: A Journal of Environmental and Occupational Health Policy , 31(1), 2021

 Margaret Maglione, Christine Chen, Armenda Bialas, Aneesa Motala, Joan Chang, Olamigoke Akinniranye, Susanne Hempel, "Combat and Operational Stress Control Interventions and PTSD: A Systematic Review and Meta-Analysis," Military Medicine, 2021

 Maglione, Margaret A., Christine Chen, Armenda Bialas, Aneesa Motala, Joan Chang, Goke Akinniranye, and Susanne Hempel, Stress Control for Military, Law Enforcement, and First Responders: A Systematic Review, RAND Corporation (RR-A119-3), 2021